 Top 7 Resources to Design Your Own Book Cover

 We have to start this article by posing the question: is it a good idea to design your own book cover if you are hoping to be a selling author?
 We all know the answer to this: if you’re not a professional designer and you can avoid it, don’t design your own book cover.
 And we all know the reason why: the cover is your book’s #1 marketing asset.
+(Don't believe us?
+Check out this post.)
 Having a bad cover is like climbing Kilimanjaro in flip-flops.

 But hey — we get it — $400 is still a pretty penny, especially if you’ve already paid for professional editing.
 So if you’re set on designing your own cover and willing to put in the legwork to learning a new skill, here are some resources you might consider.

 Free resources to design your own book cover (for under $10)

 If nothing gets your heart going faster than a “Free Samples!” sign at the grocery store, these book cover makers are for you.

 While this list is not in order of preference, we do feel that of all the free book cover design options, Canva is #1.
 The main reason for this is how well it caters to its users.
 Most authors on the hunt for a design tool won’t have tons of previous design experience — and developing this experience requires a long-term time commitment.
 What Canva offers is a wide variety of book cover template options and stock photos — all of which can be used with a single click of a button.
 Writers can then customize these templates with their own pictures, fonts, etc. The best part is that their options are contemporary and will let you create a cover that feels fresh.

 Pro: It’s hand-holding-design, which is a great option for authors who want to DIY on the fly.

 Con: When you use ready-made templates, you risk ending up with a bland cover that resembles a lot of other covers out there.
 So make sure you don’t use the templates totally “as is.”